 Requests for special circumstance tuition refund appeals are typically accepted for medical and military-related withdrawals.
 Students may also request special consideration for reasons other than medical or military related.
-Tuition refund requests are evaluated Students who would like to file an appeal against a decision regarding their tuition refund shall file a written request to the Accounting Department.
+Students who would like to file an appeal against a decision regarding their tuition refund shall file a written request to the Accounting Department at accounting@digipen.edu.
 If dissatisfied with the decision of the Accounting Department, students may file a second appeal with the Chief Financial Officer.